SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

   * **Keys regenerate often** - When someone should be excluded from communication, the key needs to be regenerated and redistributed again.

 ### Asymmetric Key Algorithms
+* Generally use longer keys than symmetric keys
 * Also Known as:
   * **Public Key Algorithms**
 * In-band-exchange